top of page

 The Eagle Scout advisers are

-Gerald Bender and Jeff Kloss.
+Gerald Bender.
 He is willing to answer any questions you may have at any point along your way to becoming an Eagle Scout.
 Links to Downloads are at the bottom of this page.

 Requirements for Eagle Scout Rank